anyscale/templates/templates/fine-tune-llm_v2/cookbooks/lora_vs_full_parameter/README.md

 There is no general answer to this but here are some things to consider:

 - The quality of the fine-tuned models will, in most cases, be comparable if not the same
-- LoRA shines if...
+- LoRA shines if:
-    - ... you want to serve many fine-tuned models at once yourself
+    - You want to serve many fine-tuned models at once yourself
-    - ... you want to rapidly experiment (because fine-tuning, downloading and serving the model take less time)
+    - You want to rapidly experiment (because fine-tuning, downloading and serving the model take less time)
-- Full-parameter shines if...
+- Full-parameter shines if:
-    - ... you want to make sure that your fine-tuned model has the maximum quality
+    - You want to make sure that your fine-tuned model has the maximum quality
-    - ... you want to serve only one fine-tuned version of the model
+    - You want to serve only one fine-tuned version of the model

 There, you'll also find some guidance on the LoRA parameters and why, in most cases, you don't need to change them.